 The sixth annual Northeast Computational Phonology workshop (NECPhon 6) was held on October 6, 2012, at UMD.
 The event was a great success, bringing together 40 researchers working on topics related to computational phonology, from UMD, Johns Hopkins, MIT, Yale, and UMass Amherst, including talks from locals Josh Falk and Ewan Dunbar.
 Congratulations to organizer Naomi Feldman, and thanks to local volunteers Shannon Barrios and Dustin Chacón and hosts Josh Falk, Chris Heffner, Rachel Dudley, Zoe Schlueter, and Alix Kowalski.

-October 19 at the Mid-Atlantic Student Colloquium on Speech, Language and Learning in Maryland, Naho presents "Simulation of Pronoun Acquisition" joint work with Naomi Feldman and Jeffrey Lidz.
+October 19 at the Mid-Atlantic Student Colloquium on Speech, Language and Learning in Maryland, Naho Orita presents "Simulation of Pronoun Acquisition" joint work with Naomi Feldman and Jeffrey Lidz.